 Explore the dynamic world of visual culture with Teen Art Group!

-Teen Art Group (TAG) members work with practicing artists in a studio setting at Emily Carr University of Art + Design and gain an expanded understanding of visual culture at the Vancouver Art Gallery.
+As a member of the Teen Art Group (TAG), you will work with practicing artists in a studio setting at Emily Carr University of Art + Design and gain an expanded understanding of visual culture at the Vancouver Art Gallery.

-Classes are scheduled on the first and third Thursday, each month.
-Course Code: CETP 300 F001
+In person classes scheduled on the first and third Thursday, each month

 What TAG members say about the program: